deawx/shortcuts.js/readme.md

 ## Browser Compatibility

-This library is tested and confirmed to be working on the following browsers and above:
+This library is confirmed to be working on the following browsers and above:

 1. Google Chrome 16+
 2. Mozilla Firefox 11+

+Can someone test this on IE please?

 ## Keys and their names in ShortcutsJS